Guildhall Art Gallery

 The Guildhall Art Gallery houses the art collection of the City of London, England.
 The museum is located in the Moorgate area of the City of London.
 It is a stone building in a semi-Gothic style intended to be sympathetic to the historic Guildhall, which is adjacent and to which it is connected internally.

 History

 The City of London Corporation had commissioned and collected portraits since 1670, originally to hang in the Guildhall.
 In the 19th and 20th centuries, the Corporation's art collections grew through gifts and bequests to include history paintings and other genres of art.
+A notable donation came with the bequest of the businessman and art collector Charles Gassiot in 1902 who left over a hundred paintings to the gallery.
+This massively bolstered the Guildhall's collection of Victorian era art and included works by Clarkson Stanfield, David Roberts, John Everett Millais, William Dyce and James Tissot.